Inugami-san to Nekoyama-san: Characters

 Suzu's older sister who often dates several women and has constant hangovers.

 Media

 Manga

 Written and illustrated by Kuzushiro, Inugami-san to Nekoyama-san was serialized in Ichijinsha's Comic Yuri Hime from November 18, 2011, to February 18, 2017.
 Additionally, the series was released online in Niconico's web manga magazine Niconico Yuri Hime on February 18, 2013.
-Six tankōbon volumes were published from January 18, 2013, to August 3, 2017.
+Its chapters were collected by Ichijinsha in six tankōbon volumes, published from January 18, 2013, to August 3, 2017.